• Menu

 While stropping, place each side of your knife against one side of each groove on your strop while keeping it flat across.

-Stropping should give you an even blade all around.
-You don’t want any burs or bumps near the tip of your blade.
+Stropping is for giving an even blade all around.
+You don’t want any burs or bumps near the tip of your knife.
 This could lead to possible injury when carving.
-If they appear, use emery paper or sandpaper (for woodworking) and lightly rub that spot off until smooth again.
+If they appear, use emery paper or sandpaper (for woodworking) and lightly rub that spot off until it smooths again.

 What is the best wood for chip carving?